billystein25/ACM-Godot-SIG/README.md

 All neccessary adjustments like and input map and other project settings have already been made.<br>

+Assets in these projects come from Kenney's 2D Platformer Asset pack<br>

 ## Installation Instructions
 Simply clone the branch of your choice and import the project to Godot by initializing the root folder.